-American Civil War Life: Union Infantryman – Life In Camp VI
+American Civil War Life: Union Infantryman – Life in Camp 6

 “Our cooking is done in the open air by swinging our camp kettles on poles over the fire.
 We live on salt beef, bacon, hard bread, and beans.”

 - Oliver Wilcox Norton, 83rd Regiment, Pennsylvania Volunteers, 1861

 An Army Moves On Its Stomach: The Rations

 Rations were the foodstuffs issued to the troops.
 As with any military, the armies of the American Civil War marched on their stomachs.

 For the Union Army, the daily allowance of rations per man in Camp was: